Guest Post by Jess Macdonald

 The Other Side

-I could either carry on binge drinking every weekend and stumbling through a hungover haze every week, and repeat, or I could pull my finger out and make some changes in order to get the life I actually wanted.
+I could either carry on binge drinking every weekend and stumble through a hungover haze every week, and repeat, or I could pull my finger out and make some changes in order to get the life I actually wanted.

 At first, I tried to drink in moderation.
 “Sure, I’ll come to that birthday dinner, but I’ll only have two glasses of wine then switch to water.”

 It might be different for you, but this NEVER works for me.
-I cannot moderate, I’m an all or nothing kinda gal.
+I cannot moderate, I’m an all-or-nothing kinda gal.
 So, I sussed out that the only way to do this was to opt for nothing.